 Bitcoin, introduced in a 2008 white paper by the pseudonymous Satoshi Nakamoto, was the first practical implementation of this idea.
 But the technology's potential extends well beyond digital currency.
-The combination of shared record-keeping, tamper-resistance, and programmable self-executing contracts (smart contracts) has generated significant interest across industries including finance, logistics, healthcare, and governance.
+The combination of shared record-keeping, tamper-resistance, and programmable self-executing contracts (smart contracts) has generated significant interest -- and significant skepticism -- across industries including finance, logistics, healthcare, and governance.

-Understanding how blockchain actually functions — rather than relying on marketing language — requires working through the key mechanisms: how blocks are structured and chained, how distributed consensus works, what different consensus mechanisms require, how smart contracts execute, and where the real limitations of the technology lie.
+Understanding how blockchain actually functions, rather than relying on marketing language or oversimplified metaphors, requires working through the key mechanisms: how blocks are structured and chained, how distributed consensus works, what different consensus mechanisms require and sacrifice, how smart contracts execute, and where the real limitations of the technology lie.
+This article explains each mechanism in detail, with specific technical examples and an honest assessment of both the technology's strengths and its weaknesses.

 Key Definitions

-Hash: A fixed-length output generated by a cryptographic function (such as SHA-256) from an arbitrary input.
-The same input always produces the same hash, but any tiny change to the input produces a completely different hash.
+Hash: A fixed-length output generated by a cryptographic hash function (such as SHA-256) from an arbitrary input.
+The same input always produces the same hash, but any tiny change to the input -- even a single character -- produces a completely different hash.
+This property is called the avalanche effect.

-Smart contract: Self-executing code stored on a blockchain that automatically runs when predefined conditions are met.
+Smart contract: Self-executing code stored on a blockchain that automatically runs when predefined conditions are met, without requiring a trusted intermediary.

 The Structure of a Blockchain